ranSprd/netbeans-openedFiles/readme.md

-# netbeans-multi-plugin
+# netbeans-openedFiles

-shows open editor tabs in a dedicated view
+shows open editor tabs in a dedicated view in netbeans.